Catherine Gund profiles her mother, the influential art collector, philanthropist, and social justice advocate, Agnes Gund.

 BENDING THE ARC (2017)

 The Oscar and Emmy-winning co-founder of both Impact Partners and Gamechanger Films also has produced several Sundance fiction and VR alumni projects and has served as a creative advisor for Sundance’s Catalyst Forum.
-For the 2020 festival, she also serves as executive producer for SPACESHIP EARTH and US KIDS in the US Documentary Competition; THE TRUFFLE HUNTERS (in the World Cinema Documentary Competition); UNTITLED KIRBY DICK/AMY ZIERING FILM, ASSASSINS, and GIVING VOICE (in Documentary Premieres); BORN INTO BROTHELS (in From the Collection); and executive producer/key collaborator for the New Frontier exhibition PERSUASION MACHINES.
+For the 2020 festival, she also serves as executive producer for SPACESHIP EARTH and US KIDS in the US Documentary Competition; THE TRUFFLE HUNTERS (in the World Cinema Documentary Competition); ON THE RECORD, ASSASSINS, and GIVING VOICE (in Documentary Premieres); BORN INTO BROTHELS (in From the Collection); and is executive producer/key collaborator for the New Frontier exhibition PERSUASION MACHINES.

 George Gund IV is Catherine Gund’s first cousin, president of Gund Real Estate Group, and trustee of the George Gund Foundation, among other charitable organizations with which he is involved.
 Gund IV is the son of the late George Gund III, a prominent businessman, philanthropist, producer, and supporter of various film institutions, including the Sundance Institute, where he served as a longtime trustee.